 - Mojave stuck on Login Screen or crashing

-- Mojave freeze-ups or slow performance
+- Mojave slow or freezing

-- Third-party apps not working
+- Third-party apps not working on Mojave

-# 1. macOS Mojave won’t install
+1. macOS Mojave install stuck

 Is your Mac compatible with macOS Mojave?

 simple explanation — your Mac is just not technically fit to run Mojave.
-According to Apple, macOS 10.14 can be launched only on Macs not older than from 2012.
+According to Apple, macOS 10.14 can be launched only on Macs not older than 2012.
 If yours was released earlier — sorry, you’ll have to miss this update.

 Below is the list of Mac models compatible with Mojave:

-MacBook (Early 2015 or higher)
+- MacBook (Early 2015 or higher)

-MacBook Air (Mid 2012 or higher)
+- MacBook Air (Mid 2012 or higher)

-MacBook Pro (Mid 2012 or higher)
+- MacBook Pro (Mid 2012 or higher)

-Mac Mini (Late 2012 or higher)
+- Mac Mini (Late 2012 or higher)

-iMac (Late 2012 or higher)
+- iMac (Late 2012 or higher)

-iMac Pro (2017)
+- iMac Pro (2017)

-Mac Pro (Late 2013, mid 2010, mid 2012 models)
+- Mac Pro (Late 2013, mid-2010, mid-2012 models)